AdguardTeam/AGLint/README.md

 To see all available options, run `aglint --help`.

 *To customize the default configuration, see [Configuration](#configuration) for more info.
 If you want to use `AGLint` programmatically, see [Use programmatically](#use-programmatically).*

+### Integrate AGLint into your project

+If you would like to integrate AGLint into your project / filter list, please read our detailed [Integration guide](https://github.com/AdguardTeam/AGLint/blob/fix/140/docs/repo-integration.md) for more info.

 ## VSCode extension